Cover photo by https://unsplash.com/@manucosen

-I'll do my best to list the upsides and downsides of my own personal experience, but as always every situation is different.
-Now that we're prepared for the wave of "but your experience is definitely not normal because X" comments, let's do this!
+I'll do my best to list the upsides and downsides of my own experiences, but as always every situation is different.
+Now that we're prepared for the wave of "but your experience is not normal because X" comments, let's do this!

-Also, this post will contain no Japanese, because while I can understand the choice to sprinkle Japanese into a post about Japan, it makes the post harder to understand and doesn't really add anything.
+Also, this post will contain no Japanese.
+While I can understand the choice to sprinkle Japanese into a post about Japan, I think it would make this post harder to understand without adding anything of value.

-I did not learn programming in school or in a bootcamp.
+I did not learn to program in school or boot camp.
 I learned to program by reading books on the fundamentals (what is an int, stack vs. heap, etc.) and then just doing a lot of things.

 As I mentioned above, I'm very comfortable with Japanese.